tynx/SMSChallenge/README.md

 Installation on Raspberry PI
 ---
-##Complete Installation Process SMSChallenge on an Raspberry PI:
+##Complete Installation Process SMSChallenge on a Raspberry PI:

-First of all download the raspbian image.
+First of all, download the raspbian image.
-Go to http://raspberrypi.org/downloads/ and download the latest raspbian image.
+Go to [http://raspberrypi.org/downloads/](http://raspberrypi.org/downloads/) and download the latest raspbian image.

-When it's done copy the image to the SD-Card. (the tool dd is probably the simplest)
+When it's done, copy the image to the SD-Card. (the tool dd is probably the simplest)

 This will take some minutes.
 After it's done insert the SD-Card to the PI and boot it.
 Now the raspi-config should be displayed.